Mattes0000/WAVE-WIP-/README.md

 # WAVE-WIP-
 This is my second major project called WAVE.
-Please dont judge it too hard it is still a WIP.
+Please dont judge it too hard, as it is still a WIP.
 All features can be and will be improved later on, if not completely reworked

 What is this game?